alephnode/alephnode/src/pages/02-record-graphql/02-record-graphql.md

 ```

-Notice the scripts section and how it uses netlify-lambda. `serve` is how we test our functions locally, and `build` is the script we want to run once the service is deployed.
+Notice the scripts section and how it uses netlify-lambda. <b>serve</b> is how we test our functions locally, and <b>build</b> is the script we want to run once the service is deployed.
 We'll cover this more in the next section.

-netlify.toml:
+_netlify.toml:_

 ```toml
 [build]